SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/sekoiaio.md

     Linux distributions based on a kernel version of **3.10** or newer should be supported by the agent.

-    Here's an incomplete list of supported distributions:
+    Here's a non-exhaustive list of supported distributions:

     * Ubuntu 14.04 and newer
     * Debian 8 and newer